Philadelphia Phillies: Fan support and reputation

 When the Phillies moved to Veterans Stadium, they hired a group of young ladies to serve as ushers.
 These women wore maroon-colored outfits featuring hot pants and were called the Hot Pants Patrol.
 The team also introduced a pair of mascots attired in colonial garb, named Philadelphia Phil and Phyllis.
 In addition to costumed characters, animated Phil and Phyllis figures mounted on the center-field facade would "hit" the Liberty Bell after a Phillies home run.
 This pair of mascots never achieved any significant level of popularity with fans and were eventually discontinued.
 In 1978, the team introduced a new mascot, the Phillie Phanatic, who has been called "baseball's best mascot", which has been much more successful and has become closely associated with the marketing of the team.

 At a game in the 1970s, the Phillies had an Easter Day promotion known as the "highest-jumping Easter Bunny."
 The plan was for the Easter Bunny, who was given $1,000 and placed in a hot air balloon, to be flown out of Veterans Stadium before the Phillies game.
 The first fan to find the balloon would get the cash prize.
 However, the balloon only went three feet in the air before crashing to the ground.
 As he left the field, the Phillies' fans booed the Easter Bunny.

 In Phillies' fan culture, it is also not unusual to replace an "f" with a "ph" in words, such as the Phillie Phanatic.
+The Heater is the Phillies official cheesesteak, served on game days and at Campo's in Old City.

 The club surpassed 100 consecutive sellouts on August 19, 2010, selling out over 50% of their home games and averaging an annual attendance of over 3.1 million fans since moving to Citizens Bank Park; on April 3, 2011, the team broke the three-game series attendance record at the ballpark, having 136,254 fans attend the opening weekend against the Houston Astros.